WordPress/create-block-theme/readme.txt

 Edit your templates using the Site Editor.
 For some things you might need to edit the template files again later.

 = Step 4 – Export =
-In the WordPress Admin Dashboard, under Appearance there will be a new page called “Create Block Theme”.
+In the WordPress Admin Dashboard, navigate to Appearance > “Create Block Theme”.

-You can add the details for the theme here.
+Select one of the available options and then, if necessary, add the details for the theme here.
 These details will be used in the style.css file.

-When you click the “Create Block Theme” button, a zip file will be downloaded which will contain all the files for your theme.
+Click "Create theme” button, to save the theme containing all the files.

 == Changelog ==